SpinningVinyl/jPathfinder/README.md

 ## Legend

-Pink squares represent settled nodes, pale blue squares represent unsettled nodes, dark red squares represent the path (if it exists) and the fuchsia square is the current node.
+Pink squares represent settled nodes, pale blue squares represent unsettled nodes, dark red squares represent the path (if it exists), and the fuchsia square is the current node.

 ### License